brentp/somalier/README.md

 By default `somalier` will only consider variants that have a "PASS" or "RefCall" FILTER.
 To extend this list, set the environment variable `SOMALIER_ALLOWED_FILTERS` to a comma-delimited list of additional filters to allow.

-## License

-`somalier` is free and unrestricted for non-commercial use.
-For commercial use, please contact [bpedersen@base2genomics.com]

 ## Other Work

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5499645/